 - whether the patient has experienced a previous lung transplant

 The Scientific Registry of Transplant Recipients (SRTR) released the following statistics

 - the national one-month adult expected survival rate is 96.85 percent.

 - the national one-year adult expected survival rate is 87.47 percent.

 - the national three-year adult expected survival rate is 68.23 percent.

-Many people who suffer from lung disease have slowed the progression of their ailment following stem cell therapy at the Lung Institute.
-If you or a loved one suffers from COPD, contact one of our patient coordinators today by calling (800) 729-3065 to see if you are a candidate for stem cell therapy.
+Many people who suffer from lung disease have slowed the progression of their ailment following cellular therapy at the Lung Institute.
+If you or a loved one suffers from COPD, contact one of our patient coordinators today by calling (800) 729-3065 to see if you are a candidate for cellular therapy.